cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 ```

 #### More info
-publiq uses an [OAuth2](https://oauth.net/2/) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) compliant identity provider solution.
+publiq uses an [OAuth 2.0](https://oauth.net/2/) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) compliant identity provider solution.
 To learn more about the Authorization Code Flow, see the [Authentication using the Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) section of the OpenID Connect specification.

 <!-- theme: success -->

 > ##### SDK
 >
 > It is a good practice to use an OpenID Connect compliant client SDK.
 SDKs exist in different languages and flavors, so the best choice greatly depends on your specific application.
 The OpenID.net website contains a list of [certicied](https://openid.net/developers/certified-openid-connect-implementations/) and [uncertified](https://openid.net/developers/uncertified-openid-connect-implementations/) SDKs.
-To configure your SDK you might need this configuration: `https://account-test.uitid.be/.well-known/openid-configuration`.
+To configure your SDK you might need this configuration: `base_url/.well-known/openid-configuration` (see [Authorization server URLs](./environments.md) for the base URL).

 ### Single-page (SPA) and native applications